sensu/sensu-docs/content/sensu-go/5.6/installation/auth.md

 Once authenticated, a user needs to be granted permissions via either a `ClusterRoleBinding` or a `RoleBinding`.

-_NOTE: An authenticated user who is not assigned to either `ClusterRoleBinding` or `RoleBinding` will not be authorized and be given the default `system:user` profile.
-This will grant them access to the dashboard and is required for listing of namespaces but the user will only be able to see itself and an empty `default` namespace._
+_NOTE: An authenticated user who is not assigned to either `ClusterRoleBinding` or `RoleBinding` will not be authorized and be given the default `system:user` role.
+This role will grant them access to the dashboard and is required for listing of namespaces but the user will only be able to see itself and an empty `default` namespace._

 The way in which LDAP users and LDAP groups can be referred as subjects of a cluster role or role binding depends on the `groups_prefix` and